flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

   project URL must be reachable at `https://sourceforge.net/projects/example-foo/`.

+  For Sourcehut IDs, of the form `site.srht.example.bar`, the repository must be reachable at `https://sr.ht/~example/bar/`.
+Note that Sourcehut namespaces are case sensitive.

   For Gitlab IDs of the form `io.gitlab.example_foo.bar, io.frama.example_foo.bar, org.gnome.gitlab.example_foo.bar,
   org.freedesktop.gitlab.example_foo.bar`, the repository must be